Before you Buy

 Are you prepared to care for a giant breed of dog?
 An english mastiff named Zorba was recognized by the Guinness Book of World Records as the heaviest dog in the world, weighing in at 343 lbs.
 Zorba was 37" tall at the shoulder and 8' 3" from nose to tail.
 Although Zorba was very large even for mastiff standards, it may make you think twice!

 There are some obvious challenges due to the enormous size of these dogs, consider the increased costs (food, vet bills & supplies).
 Yes, mastiffs do drool.
-You will notice it occurs mostly after drinking, on hot days or in anticipation of food, but some mastiffs are worse that others.
+You will notice it occurs mostly after drinking, on hot days or in anticipation of food, but some mastiffs are worse than others.
 Are you prepared to clean drool off your walls and furniture?
 Will the activity level and temperament of the mastiff fit your lifestyle well?

 Getting a healthy well adjusted puppy